alexsoftware-java/practical-task/README.md

 ----
 ### Are there any optimisations you see but didn’t implement?

-- Async calls to RabbitMQ and MessageStore to reduce response time to PMS.
+- Async calls to RabbitMQ to reduce response time to PMS.
-- "Race condition" between `api` and `processor` while new entry in MessageStore creates (rabbit sometimes faster than redis).
-Not a big issue as data saved correctly anyway, can be fixed via distributed lock or via routing copy of messages to 3rd service.

 ----
 ## Load Testing